redhat-developer/developers.redhat.com/CONTRIBUTING.md

 ## Developer Materials
-Currently we have a number of different types of developer materials that can be searched from www.jboss.org/developer-materials.
+Currently we have a number of different types of developer materials that can be searched from http://developers.redhat.com/<product>/learn.
 These are described as follows:

 1. Quickstarts.
 These demonstrate a small number of technologies in as simple a way as possible.
 The guidelines are quite strict around the structure and scope of the quickstarts.
-This makes it easier for the JBoss Developer team to maintain the large quantity of quickstarts that we have and also gives the user a consistent experience.
+This makes it easier for the Red Hat Developer team to maintain the large quantity of quickstarts that we have and also gives the user a consistent experience.
 Currently we only support quickstarts that are located in one of the JBoss Developer quickstarts repositories on https://github.com/jboss-developer.
 2. Demos.
 These are larger applications than quickstarts and don't have as strict guidelines.
 They can also be located in external repositories outside of the JBoss Developer GitHub organization.
 3. Tutorials.
 These are much larger applications with thorough, high-quality documentation that steps the user through how to develop the application from scratch.
 Currently we just have [Ticket Monster](https://github.com/jboss-developer/ticket-monster) in this group.
 There are plans to add more in the future.

 The following sections summarise how to contribute developer materials.

-### How to Contribute a New Quickstart to an Existing JBoss Developer Repository
+### How to Contribute a New Quickstart to an Existing Red Hat Developers Repository
-To contribute a new Quickstart to JBoss Developer:
+To contribute a new Quickstart to Red Hat Developers:

 1. Identify which JBoss Product or upstream Project it targets.
 2. Find the appropriate quickstart repository.
-Most of the JBoss Product quickstart repositories are located in the [JBoss Developer GitHub organisation](https://github.com/jboss-developer).
+Most of the JBoss Product quickstart repositories are located in the [Jboss Developer GitHub organisation](https://github.com/jboss-developer).
 For example, see the [JBoss EAP quickstart repository](https://github.com/jboss-developer/jboss-eap-quickstarts).
 3. Now follow the [Contribution guide](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONTRIBUTING.md).
-4. The Quickstart will typically appear on the JBoss Developer site shortly after the next Product or Project release containing your contribution.
+4. The Quickstart will typically appear on the Red Hat Developers site shortly after the next Product or Project release containing your contribution.

 ### How to Contribute a Change to an Existing Quickstart
 To contribute an update (e.g bug-fix, typo-fix etc) to an existing quickstart:

 1. Follow the [Contribution guide](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONTRIBUTING.md).
-2. The Quickstart change will appear on the JBoss Developer site shortly after the next Product or Project release containing your contribution.
+2. The Quickstart change will appear on the Red Hat Developers site shortly after the next Product or Project release containing your contribution.

 ### How to contribute an Entire Repository of Quickstarts
-If you have a repository of quickstarts that you think would be appropriate for JBoss Developer, then contact us.
+If you have a repository of quickstarts that you think would be appropriate for Red Hat Developers, then [contact us](#contact).

 ### How to Contribute a New Demo
 A demo is aimed more at demonstrating the features of a product, than at showing how to use a single API or use case.